Bubych/mysampleapp/README.md

-#myapp
+#MyApp
-this is my app
+This is my app